itsAidenDev/1.3.Java-Collections-Nivell1-Exercici1/README.md

 1. Clone this repository to your local machine.
 2. Open the project in IntelliJ IDEA.
 3. Compile the project.
-4. Run the main class to see how the different instrument types are instantiated and how the "play()" method is invoked.

 ## Contributions 🤝

 If you wish, do not hesitate to contribute to this project with your improvements or corrections.